r-portas/comp3702/lecture_notes/week7_lecture.md

     - Number of possible moves
     - Number of squares controlled

-## Improving Minmax: Pruning
+## Improving Minmax: Alpha Beta Pruning

-### Alpha Beta Pruning
-- _a_: Best already explored option along the path to the root maximizer
+- __a__: Best already explored option along the path to the root maximizer
-- _b_: Best already explored option along path to the root minimizer
+- __b__: Best already explored option along path to the root minimizer
 - Explore the game tree to depth _h_ in depth-first manner
 - Back _a_ and _b_ values whenever possible
 - Prune branches that can't lead to changing the final decision

+### How much do we gain?
+- Assume a game tree of uniform branching factor __b__
+- __h__: Depth of the tree
+- Minmax examinesO(b^h) nodes, so does alpha-beta in the worst case

+## Decision Theory
+- A framework for an agent to choose the "best" decision in a non-deterministic environment
+- Can be thought of as a calculus for decision making
+- A good basis for building intelligent (rational) agents